 The Company is engaged in retail trade in self-service stores.
 It operates a group of supermarket stores focused on the sale of perishable products and groceries.

-As of December 31, 2020, the Company operated 71 self-service stores under various formats, with a total sales area of close to 308,862 m2, concentrated mainly in the Mexico City metropolitan area where 39 units are located (including two stores in the municipalities of Metepec and Avándaro, State of Mexico), representing 54% of its total stores, another eight stores are located in the state of Queretaro, six stores in the state of Jalisco, four stores in each of the states of Guanajuato and Morelos, three stores in the state of Baja California Sur, two stores in the state of Puebla and one store in each of the following states: Michoacán, Guerrero, Nayarit, Nuevo León, Aguascalientes and Colima.
-The Company owns approximately 60% of the total sales area; the remaining sales area is in locations rented from various owners.
-The Company also operates 381 commercial premises located in shopping centers, along with its stores.
-It also has two distribution centers.
+As of December 31, 2022, 2021 and 2020 the Company had 80, 77 and 72 self-service stores under different formats, with a total sales area of approximately 353,219 m2, concentrated mainly in the Mexico City metropolitan area where 40 units are located (including two stores in the municipalities of Metepec and Avándaro, in the State of Mexico), representing 50% of its total stores, another 8 stores are located in the state of Queretaro, six stores in the state of Jalisco, five stores in the state of Guanajuato, four stores in each of the states of Baja California Sur and Morelos, three stores in the state of Puebla and Nuevo León and two stores in the Michoacan state one store in each of the following states: Guerrero, Nayarit, Aguascalientes, San Luis Potosí and Colima.
+The Company owns approximately 61.1% of the total sales area, with the remaining sales area consisting of locations leased from various owners.
+The Company also operates 389 commercial premises located in shopping centers along with its stores.
+It also has three distribution centers.

-The Company operates supermarket stores focused on the medium and high socioeconomic levels, whose location is convenient and strategic, with sales areas within the range of 300 to 10,000 m, where shoppers can find perishable products and groceries as well as specialized departments of high-quality prepared foods.
+The Company operates supermarket stores focused on the medium and high socioeconomic levels, whose location is convenient and strategic, with sales areas within the range of 300 to 10,000 m2, where shoppers can find perishable products and groceries as well as specialized departments of high-quality prepared foods.
 All of the Company's formats have a pharmacy, bakery and tortilla shop, some with convenient parking lots, and some of its stores are located in small shopping centers.